arachnys/cabot/_posts/2014-01-08-deployment.md

 Currently Cabot only supports a single telephone provider for alerts, making Cabot dependent on connecting to Twilio's servers and on those servers working correctly whenever Cabot tries to send an SMS or phone alert.

 Adding a backup provider, such as Plivo, might give further confidence that urgent messages will get through.
+If you would like to implement this please send a pull request.

 If high availability and reliability of paramount importance it may be worth looking at a commercial solution like [Pagerduty](http://pagerduty.com).
 However even [commercial providers have infrequent outages](http://blog.pagerduty.com/2013/12/outage-post-mortem-dec-11-2013/) under extreme conditions.
 What do you do, eh?